 In August 2015, Berkeley opened the doors to a new home for arts and sciences that will transform the ways teachers teach and enhance learning opportunities for students.
 This impressive 75,000-square-foot facility is the new home for the Middle and Upper Division fine and visual arts and for Upper Division math and science.
 Gries Center for the Arts and Sciences brings together math, science, and fine and visual arts to enhance an already world-class curriculum in a setting where students develop critical thinking skills through hands-on, interdisciplinary learning opportunities that prepare them to take on real-world challenges.

-The new 11,000-square-foot Berkeley Café features a world-class dining experience with indoor and outdoor seating for more than 425.
-Berkeley athletic facilities include the 53,000-square-foot Straz Family Field House, two gymnasiums, a junior Olympic swimming pool, a wrestling room, a weight room, a rock-climbing wall, a varsity level soccer field, a tennis complex, a high and low ropes course, a baseball and softball complex, and a stadium and practice fields for football, soccer, lacrosse and a state-of-the-art track.
+The 11,000-square-foot Berkeley Café features a world-class dining experience with indoor and outdoor seating for more than 425.
+Berkeley athletic facilities include the 53,000-square-foot Straz Family Field House, two gymnasiums, a swimming pool, a wrestling room, a weight room, a rock-climbing wall, a varsity level soccer field, a tennis complex, a high and low ropes course, a baseball and softball complex, and a stadium and practice fields for football, soccer, lacrosse and a state-of-the-art track.
 The fine arts program is enhanced by the Lykes Center for the Arts, a 634-seat performing arts center, which also includes a gallery for visual arts displays, a flex studio for dance and small drama productions, dressing rooms, and an orchestra pit.